ElDuke717/dsa_problems/explanations/sum_possible.md

 # Sumpossible

+>Write a function sumPossible that takes in an amount and an array of positive numbers.
+The function should return a boolean indicating whether or not it is possible to create the amount by summing numbers of the array.
+You may reuse numbers of the array as many times as necessary.

-To solve this problem, you can use a dynamic programming approach.
+You may assume that the target amount is non-negative.To solve this problem, you can use a dynamic programming approach.
 This is often used for problems where you have to make a series of decisions that depend on each other, like whether to include a number in the sum.
 The approach for `sumPossible` is to create a table that keeps track of whether it's possible to get to a certain amount using any combination of the numbers you have.

 Here's the idea: